mafintosh/streamx/README.md

 Can also be set using `options.write` in the constructor.

+#### `ws._writev(batch, callback)`

+Similar to `_write` but passes an array of all data in the current write buffer instead of the oldest one.
+Useful if the destination you are writing the data to supports batching.

+Can also be set using `options.writev` in the constructor.

 #### `ws.end()`

 Gracefully end the writable stream.
 Call this when you no longer want to write to the stream.